 Architects are ideally suited to propose creative solutions.
 The OAA challenges the profession to further enhance the public’s perception of architecture as a force that acts as a catalyst for positive social change.

 The SHIFT Architecture Challenge will recognize those architects, both emerging and established, whose responses to the challenge best embody these qualities.

 - articulates the importance of architectural thinking as a social determinant that impacts the well-being of people and the planet;

 - enables the architectural profession to be viewed by the public in a new light; and

 - reflects the capacity for design thinking to permeate all aspects of life.

 The SHIFT Architecture Challenge operates on a two-year cycle, running in “odd years” as of 2019 (i.e. 2021, 2023, 2025…).
 Each edition of the program will have a specific theme.
 The first one was infrastructure; the current one is resiliency.

 Benefits and Recognition

-With the goal of increasing public dialogue, the SHIFT 2019 Infrastructure/Architecture Challenge program will focus on opportunities throughout the year to engage, expand and excite!
-Those submissions selected by the jury will form the basis for a broader conversation on the issue promoted by the OAA, including a book publication, media outreach and an exhibition that makes its debut at the 2019 OAA Annual Conference in Quebec City this May.
+With the goal of increasing public dialogue, the SHIFT Architecture Challenge program will focus on opportunities throughout the year to engage, expand and excite.
+The seven selections and four honourable mentions selected by a jury in 2019 formed the basis for a broader conversation on the infrastructure issue promoted by the OAA throughout the year, including a book publication, digital presence, poster series, media outreach, a presentation in Quebec City as part of the OAA Conference, and a special PechaKucha event in Toronto.